vickymin/CountDownBtn/README.md

 | onSubmit | The handler function to send request | function | - |
 | validation | The validation status of the content of input or other components | boolean | - |

-`resetBtn` is an open function of this component, which can reset the button to init satus (e.g., `this.refs.countDownBtn.resetBtn()`)
+`resetBtn` is an exposed function of this component, which can reset the button to init status (e.g., `this.refs.countDownBtn.resetBtn()`)

 ### Technology Stack